Nihal1406/Nihal1406/README.md

 </div>

-I'm a software developer enthusiast and problem solver passionate about leveraging technology to create innovative solutions.
+I’m a tech enthusiast and problem solver with a strong passion for using technology to develop creative and impactful solutions.

 ## 🚀 Quick Overview